 I also shopped around for my electricity rates.
 In Pennsylvania (where I live), you can choose your electricity supplier.
 So, why wouldn’t you shop around and see who is offering the best rate?

 Cutting Costs on Groceries

 One of our biggest monthly expenses was groceries.
-I didn’t want to on a rice and beans diet, but I didn’t want to spend a mortgage on groceries every month either.
+I didn’t want to be on a rice and beans diet, but I didn’t want to spend a mortgage on groceries every month either.

 Do you know how much your family spends monthly on food?
 I didn’t know exactly how much we spent (because I didn’t budget before this journey), but I knew it was too much.